CSHaitao/LexEval/README.md

 LexEval is an ongoing project, and we welcome contributions from the community.
 You can contribute by:

-* Adding new tasks to the LexAbility Taxonomy
+* Adding new tasks and insights to the LexAbility Taxonomy

 * Submitting new datasets or annotations